piraiai/piraiai.com/google-apps-script-setup.md

 - Consider adding rate limiting if you get spam
 - Academic email validation happens on client-side (add server-side check if needed)

-## Step 7: Referral Source Tracking (Exit Intent Modal)
+## Step 7: Exit Intent Modal - Referral Source & Pricing Willingness Tracking

-The convert-now page now includes an exit-intent modal that appears after successful form submission when users try to leave.
-This collects valuable data about how users found your service.
+The convert-now page now includes an exit-intent modal that appears after successful form submission.
+This collects two types of valuable data:
+1. **Referral Source** - How users found your service
+2. **Pricing Willingness** - Whether users would pay for the service

 ### 7.1 How It Works

-- **Trigger**: Shows when user moves mouse to close tab/window after successful submission
+- **Trigger**: Shows when user moves mouse to close tab/window after successful submission, or automatically after 1.2 seconds
+- **Two-Step Process**:
-- **Options**: Word of Mouth, Google Search, AI Search, Social Media (LinkedIn), Other
+  1. First, users select how they heard about Pirai AI (Word of Mouth, Google Search, AI Search, Social Media, Other)
+  2. Then, a pricing question appears asking if they would pay for the service
-- **Data Collected**: User email, selected source, timestamp
+- **Data Collected**: User email, selected source, pricing willingness, timestamp
-- **Separate Sheet**: Creates a "Referral Sources" sheet in the same Google Spreadsheet
+- **Separate Sheets**: Creates both "Referral Sources" and "Pricing Willingness" sheets in the same Google Spreadsheet

-### 7.2 What Gets Logged
+### 7.2 Referral Source Data

 The "Referral Sources" sheet will automatically track:
 - **Date/Time** - When the user submitted the referral source
 - **Email** - The user's email (matched to their conversion submission)
-- **Source** - How they heard about Pirai AI
+- **Source** - How they heard about Pirai AI (Word of Mouth, Google Search, AI Search, Social Media, Other - [custom text])

+### 7.3 Pricing Willingness Data

+The "Pricing Willingness" sheet will automatically track:
+- **Date/Time** - When the user submitted their pricing preference
+- **Email** - The user's email (matched to their conversion submission)
+- **Pricing Willingness** - What they'd be willing to pay ($1, $2, $2-5, or $0 for "Not interested")

-### 7.3 Features
+### 7.4 Features

-✅ **Automatic sheet creation** - Creates "Referral Sources" sheet if it doesn't exist
+✅ **Automatic sheet creation** - Creates both "Referral Sources" and "Pricing Willingness" sheets if they don't exist

 ✅ **Newest entries at top** - New submissions inserted at row 2

 ✅ **Formatted headers** - Purple background (#9B6BFF) with white text

-✅ **Email matching** - You can match this data with the "Leads" sheet by email
+✅ **Email matching** - You can match this data with the "Leads" sheet by email to get complete user profiles

+✅ **Mobile responsive** - Works seamlessly on mobile devices

+✅ **Polished messaging** - Professional, startup-friendly copy

-### 7.4 Analytics Tracking
+### 7.5 Analytics Tracking

-The exit intent modal also tracks events in Google Tag Manager:
+The exit intent modal tracks events in Google Tag Manager:
-- `referral_source_submitted` - When user selects and submits a source
+- `referral_source_submitted` - When user completes both referral source and pricing questions
-- `referral_source_skipped` - When user clicks "Skip for now"
-- `referral_source_closed` - When user closes the modal without submitting
+- Includes both `source` and `pricing` parameters

-### 7.5 No Additional Setup Required
+### 7.6 No Additional Setup Required

-The referral source tracking uses the same Google Sheet ID you configured in Step 6.3.
-It will automatically create a new sheet tab called "Referral Sources" in your existing spreadsheet.
+Both referral source and pricing tracking use the same Google Sheet ID you configured in Step 6.3.
+The script will automatically create two new sheet tabs:
+1. "Referral Sources" - For tracking user acquisition channels
+2. "Pricing Willingness" - For tracking pricing sensitivity

 ## Support